Rotopress: History

 The German company Keller und Knappich, Augsburg (KUKA), founded in 1898, built its first rotary waste collection vehicle in 1927.
 Production of the original model continued until 1949, and its replacement, the Type 210, was launched the following year.
 Subsequent models included the "Shark", introduced to the United States in the 1960s and so-named due to the serrated loading auger which was designed to tear up garbage sacks and other large soft items as they were dragged into the drum.
 The first model to carry the "Rotopress" name was the Type 215G, in 1977, and the name has been the company's subsequent rotary-drum designs including the 205.

 Both the Shark and the Rotopress have been produced under licence by other manufacturers, including the British company, Laird Anglesey Ltd, based in Anglesey.

 In 1983 KUKA's municipal vehicles division was acquired by Faun GmbH and production was moved to Osterholz.
 Manufacturing of waste collection vehicles became part of Faun's Environmental Technology sector, which was sold in 1987 to the Schmidt family (former owners of Faun) as a separate company with the name Faun Umwelttechnik.
 This was acquired by the Kirchhoff group in 1994.
 Laird Anglesey was acquired by Faun Eurotec, a subsidiary of Faun Umwelttechnik, in 1996.

 By 1999, over 33,500 Rotopress bodies had been built.
-One of the key market niches which the Rotopress is aimed at is the collection of Green waste, as the action of the rotary drum system accelerates the homogenization of biodegradable material for composting.
+One of the key market niches which the Rotopress is aimed at is the collection of Green waste, as the continuous tumbling action of the rotary drum system mixes and homogonizes biodegradable material for composting.

-There are many available videos on the internet describing the features and operation of the Rotopress, and it had made an appearance at least once on screen, in the 1970 British adaptation of Bartleby.
-It is visible in operation with the rotating drum prominent and the name Shark above at approx. 48:40.
+FAUN have licensed the design to Fujicar Ltd (a division of Fuji Heavy Industries) who manufacture a smaller scale version of the rotary drum compactor specifically for the Japanese market (where the bodies are typically mounted on small truck or light van chassis).
+These clone versions are notable for the drum turning in the opposite direction (anticlockwise instead of clockwise) compared to the full-size European versions.